DebbiePotts87/how-to-visit-the-netherlands/README.md

 ## Fixed Bugs

 ### Header Section
-* I wanted to impliment a Bootstrap navigation snippit which would ensure the navigation bar is responisve for mobile and tablet and also due to the city name sizes the hamburger menu suits smaller devices better as it looks much cleaner and is far more user friendly.
+* I wanted to implement a Bootstrap navigation snippet to ensure the navigation bar is responsive for mobile and tablet and also due to the city name sizes the hamburger menu suits smaller devices better as it looks much cleaner and is far more user-friendly.
-    * Bootstrap navigation templates fills the full width of the screen so I customised their recommended code snippet to suit the needs of this website.
+    * Bootstrap navigation templates fills the full width of the screen so I customized their recommended code snippet to suit the needs of this website.
-    * The hamburger icon was placed to the left of its container so I used google dev tools to inspect the area and find the section of Bootstrap which needed overiding.
+    * The hamburger icon was placed to the left of its container so I used google dev tools to inspect the area and find the section of Bootstrap which needed overriding.
-    * The hamburger menu icon was defaulted to black, to change this to white I had to change the Bootstap nav bar theme to dark and then overide the background colour.
+    * The hamburger menu icon defaulted to black, to change this to white I had to change the Bootstap nav bar theme to dark and then override the background colour.

 ### Footer Section
-* I styled the footer to stick to the bottom of the page and be responsive to all devices sizes.
+* I styled the footer to stick to the bottom of the page and be responsive to all device sizes.
 Once I added my main content using Bootstrap grid the footer moved up the page and was stuck under the Bootstrap columns.
-To fix this issue I refered to 'CSS Secrets.
+To fix this issue I referred to 'CSS Secrets.
 Better Solutions to Everyday Web Design Problems' by Lea Verou (Page 290 - 291)

 ---
 # Deployment